 Done correctly, it can be an effective way to engage your customers.
 But also make accomplishing the task of giving the feedback more enjoyable.
 When done poorly, survey gamification can be distracting and gimmicky.

 Gamification works because we, humans need to have goals, we want to feel valued.
-We are competitive and have a need for dominance and fame – this is where survey gamification comes in.
+We are competitive and have a need for dominance and fame – this is where survey gamification and intuitiveness comes in.

 In February 2015, Air Canada was named the top airline in customer loyalty as a result of frequently rewarding its frequent flyers; they even go as far as rewarding Canadians living in London with free round-trip tickets home for the holidays.

 There is a whole range of benefits gamification can bring to the table.

 - Increases user retention.
 Using survey gamification makes the user experience more enjoyable, works as a powerful tool for engaging them

 - Increases user acquisition through word of mouth and social sharing